Family-wise Error Rate Control with E-values: Simulation results

 In the context of the graphical approach, it is most common to take the transition probabilities to be uniform, and the starting $\alpha$ budget to be $\alpha/p$ for each of the $p$ primary endpoints, in our case $\alpha/3$ for each of $H_1,H_2,H_3$.
 The result of this choice is that, in terms of rejecting any primary hypothesis, we use Bonferroni to determine if any node can be rejected.
 Once one of these nodes can be rejected, its budget transfers to the corresponding secondary hypotheses, which might be rejected, though they require a higher level of significance.
 The ancestor graph of $H_i$ is just $H_i$, so we can only reject $H_i$ if its standalone test martingale can reject at level $\alpha/3$.

-The upside is that rejecting, for example, $H_{13}$, becomes potentially easier because we can use e-Bonferroni as the local test, as if $H_1$ is rejected, we now can boost out adjusted e-value for $H_{13}$ via the value of $H_3$, if it remains unrejected.
+The upside is that rejecting, for example, $H_{13}$, becomes potentially easier because we can use e-Bonferroni as the local test, as if $H_1$ is rejected, we now can boost the adjusted e-value for $H_{13}$ via the value of $H_3$, if it remains unrejected.
 However, it is unclear a priori whether this, or the fact that the always-valid p-value gets to use the max value of the test martingale, will win out in various settings.

-In order to investigate this trade-off, we perform a similar simulation study to Section \ref{eholm-sim}, with our three-way factorial design model.
-It is the same in that we have $m=1000$ iterations, and we vary $\mu_{alt}\in\{0.5,1,1.5,2\}$.
-Our stopping time is the rejection of $H_{13}$, where $\beta_1,\beta_3,\beta_{13}$ are the only nonzero parameters.
+In order to investigate this trade-off, we perform a similar simulation study to Section \ref{sec:eholm-sim}, with our three-way factorial design model.
+It is the same in that we have $m=1000$ iterations, and we vary $\beta_{13}\in\{0.5,1,1.5,2\}$.
+Our stopping time is the first rejection of an interaction hypothesis, where $\beta_1,\beta_3,\beta_{13}$ are the only nonzero parameters.
 We fix $\beta_1=\beta_3=0.5$, with this alternative being known, and $\beta_{13}$ being unknown.